DanielRichtmann/my-keyboard-layout/README.md

-This repository implements a selfmade keyboard layout using xmodmap which is a mixture of the standard US-qwerty layout and the german neo layout for the convenience of the multiple layers.
+This repository documents the journey I took developing a keyboard layout using xmodmap.
+It is based on neo2 and modified with vim usage in mind.